The River Ouse from Source to Sea

 |

-An Associate Tutor with the Geography team at the University of Sussex from where I thought I had retired...10 years ago!
-I specialise in the landscapes of SE England, in both urban and rural areas and I did my doctorate in the suburban growth of the interwar period.
-I taught adult education for nearly 30 years at Sussex where I worked in the Landscape Studies degree team and was Convenor for Local History.
-I give talks across SE England to a wide range of groups, from universities to local history societies, WI groups , U3A, Probus and Round Tables.
-I teach also for the Workers Educational Association and run weekly classes at local community centres.
+I worked with the Geography degree team and with the Landscape Studies degree team at the University of Sussex.
+I specialise in the landscapes of SE England, in both urban and rural areas.
+My MA was on 1930s Brighton and I did my doctorate in the suburban growth of the interwar period.
+I give talks across SE England to a wide range of groups, from universities to local history societies, WI groups , U3A, Probus and Round Tables and I run weekly classes at local community centres.
 The most requested from my range of talks are those that combine social history, geography, geology and a 'sense of place'.

 |